- Supported residential services (SRS) are privately run supported accommodation services. SRS are not clinical settings

 - Each SRS has its own referral process and SRS have the right to refuse a referral.

 Determine whether SRS is the most appropriate accommodation type

 Before making a referral you should determine if an SRS is the most suitable option for the prospective resident.
-Referring services and the individual should consider all housing options, including SRS, rooming houses, disability services, residential aged care and retirement villages.
+The individual and referring services should consider all housing options, including SRS, rooming houses, disability services, residential aged care and retirement villages.

 SRS are not clinical services and may only provide assistance with the activities of daily living.
-SRS facilities form part of the continuum of accommodation and support.
-They meet their responsibilities through co-operation with a range of health and community services to provide support to their residents.
+SRS facilities co-operate with a range of health and community services to assist residents to get any additional support they need.

 - residents’ legal rights and protections

 - the types of services residents can expect SRS to provide